-All proposals for development, should, wherever possible, include proposals that enhance the attractiveness of public realm, and or help contribute to the delivery of public realm improvements.
-Public realm improvements for the town centre include:
+All proposals for development should include proposals that enhance the attractiveness of the public realm, or make financial contributions to the delivery of public realm improvements.

-The central spine

-Use of new materials that define the central spine as distinct from the surrounding network of pedestrian streets and which involve removal of unnecessary barriers and street furniture.
+Proposals for development in the central spine (the area of primary retail frontage as defined in the Local Plan) should include use of new materials that define the central spine as distinct from the surrounding network of pedestrian streets and which involve removal of unnecessary barriers and street furniture.
 Squares along this should be reimagined as multi-functional spaces, allowing for a range of outdoor activities and events at different times of the year, including markets, screenings and displays.

-Provision of outdoor tables and seating is encouraged, particularly in locations where it does not hinder pedestrian movement.
+Provision of outdoor tables and seating, associated with cafes and restaurants is encouraged, particularly in locations where it does not hinder pedestrian movement.
+New seating should also be installed that provides opportunities for people to sit and relax.
 Where tables and seating are provided these should not be fixed in place.